-However, food poisoning peaks in the summer months when warmer temperatures cause foodborne bacteria to flourish.
-Follow simple food safety steps for an enjoyable summer grilling season.
+Food poisoning peaks in the summer months when warmer temperatures cause foodborne germs to flourish.
+Follow important food safety principles and procedures for an enjoyable grilling season.

 Moreover, eating outdoors in warm weather presents a food safety challenge.
 Bacteria in food multiply faster at temperatures between 40°F and 140°F, so summer heat makes the basics of food safety especially important.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 - Food Manager Training & ANSI Certification - $99.00

 - Food Handler Training - only $7.00!